mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_customer

-<p>Retrieves the details of an existing customer.
-You need only supply the unique customer identifier that was returned upon customer creation.</p>
+Retrieves the details of an existing customer.
+You need only supply the unique customer identifier that was returned upon customer creation.

 <details><summary>Parameters</summary>